 About

-Niomi Sands graduated from The University of Newcastle with a Bachelor of Fine Arts Honours (Class One) in 2000 and completed a Masters of Museum Studies at The University of Sydney in 2007 and in 2013 completed a Graduate Diploma of Arts and Cultural Management, at the University of South Australia.
-Sands’ was awarded a Doctor of Visual Art program at Griffith University in 2021.
+Niomi Sands graduated from The University of Newcastle with a Bachelor of Fine Arts Honours (Class One) in 2000.
+In 2007, she completed a Masters of Museum Studies at The University of Sydney, followed by a Graduate Diploma of Arts and Cultural Management at the University of South Australia in 2013.
+In 2021, Sands was awarded a Doctor of Visual Art degree from Griffith University.

 Image: Niomi Sands, where the lost things go I, 2019, cotton, Arches paper, entomology pins, table, stool and sewing equipment (performance detail, Grey Street Gallery QCA) Courtesy of the artist.
 Photographer Andrew Willis